-How to know when a ‘rash’ is serious? video chat!April 30th, 2012 in Health
+How to know when a ‘rash’ is serious? video chat!April 30, 2012 in Medicine & Health / Health

 Rose Ferrara looks as spry at 97 as some people do at 77, but if a health concern arises outside of a regularly scheduled doctors appointment she would rather not leave her comfortable home to get evaluated.
 A University of Rochester Medical Center research project that uses telemedicine for senior citizens seems made-to-order.